hirokatsukataoka16/FractalDB-Pretrained-ResNet-PyTorch/README.md

 done
 wait
 ```
+The number (40) means 40 threads in processing.
+Please change the number and structure in ```data/csv_rate0.2_category1000_parallel```.

-The folder structure is constructed as follows.
+The structure of rendered FractalDB is constructed as follows.

 ```misc
 ./